Star – the new jewel in Steinhoff’s crown

 Shoprite shareholders approved the buyback of former Shoprite Group chief executive Whitey Basson’s 8.7 million shares in early September 2017.
 This buyback took shares off the market and effectively gave Steinhoff’s chairman and largest shareholder, Christo Wiese, control over Shoprite.
 When Star exercise the option explained above, they will acquire these shares from Wiese and give Steinhoff control over Shoprite.
 Market participants are therefore keen to see what lies ahead for Wiese.
 After the failed previous attempts to combine Steinhoff and Shoprite, there are clearly many roads to Rome.

 Denker Capital is an authorised Financial Services Provider, and an appointed investment advisor to Sanlam Investment Management (Pty) Ltd an authorised Financial Services Provider.
 The information in this communication or document belongs to Denker Capital (Pty) Ltd (Denker Capital).
 This information should only be evaluated for its intended purpose and may not be reproduced, distributed or published without our written consent.
 While we have undertaken to provide information that is true and not misleading in any way, all information provided by Denker Capital is not guaranteed and is for illustrative purposes only.
 The information does not take the circumstances of a particular person or entity into account and is not advice in relation to an investment or transaction.
 Because there are risks involved in buying or selling financial products, please do not rely on any information without appropriate advice from an independent financial adviser.
 We will not be held responsible for any loss or damages suffered by any person or entity as a result of them relying on, or not acting on, any of the information provided.

-Sanlam Collective Investments (RF) (Pty) Ltd is a registered and approved Manager in terms of the Collective Investment Schemes Control Act.
+Sanlam Collective Investments (RF) (Pty) Ltd (SCI) is a registered and approved Manager in terms of the Collective Investment Schemes Control Act.